git/git.github.io/rev_news/drafts/edition-112.md

   The preferred way to configure setuptools-scm is via `pyproject.toml`.<br>
   The [latest version](https://setuptools-scm.readthedocs.io/en/latest/)
-  and the [stable version documentation](https://setuptools-scm.readthedocs.io/en/stable/) are available on Read the Docs).
+  and the [stable version documentation](https://setuptools-scm.readthedocs.io/en/stable/) are available on Read the Docs.
 * [`piku`](https://piku.github.io/), which was inspired by [`dokku`](https://dokku.com/),
   allows you to do `git push` deployments to your own servers, no matter how small they are.
   An open source PaaS (Platform as a Service) alternative to services such as Heroku.